Programs Tailor Made for All Needs

 Registration fees are paid once per year and cover all performance rehearsals and group activities.

 There are two registration options for students:

-OPTION B $395 (Full registration) includes: everything in Option A plus twice a month Saturday morning group classes and informal solo performance opportunities throughout the year, plus 2-3 community concerts and rehearsals at events such as National Anthem performances, Tree Festival performance, Fox 8 Morning show performance and various performances throughout the community including retirement communities.
-Saturday morning group classes take place from 9-10:30 am roughly two times each month.
-The group classes include Suzuki repertoire that is used to increase competence and skill and the chamber classes provide an opportunity to learn new music in a chamber setting.
+OPTION A $395 (Full registration) includes: 2 formal recitals and rehearsals with WRSS collaborative pianist, Saturday morning group classes and informal solo performance opportunities throughout the year, plus 2-3 community concerts and rehearsals at events such as National Anthem performances, Tree Festival performance, Fox 8 Morning show performance and various performances throughout the community including retirement communities.
+Saturday morning group classes take place from 9-10:30 a.m. at Gloria Dei Lutheran Church (2113 Ravenna St, Hudson, Ohio, 44236) roughly two times each month.
+The group classes include Suzuki repertoire that is used to increase competence and skill and the chamber music which gives students an opportunity to learn new music in a chamber setting.
 Students are grouped into classes according to their skill levels and ages.
 Saturday classes provide an opportunity for students to make new friends and learn from peers.

 Weekly Private Lessons take place at the instructor's studio location.
 Students receive feedback and new practice techniques, and parents receive instruction on how to effectively home coach their children.

 Tuition for private lessons is billed either monthly or quarterly depending on teacher preferences.